Modal

 - Content

-- Can contain text, images, forms, or other interactive elements
+- Contains text, images, forms, or interactive elements

 - Footer (Optional)